brianhigh/many_models_with_lmer/README.md

 But if that's not enough, and you want to create a full "clone" development environment with Docker, try the procedure below.

 ## Example development environment with Docker

+You can go a step further by creating a duplicate development environment in a [Docker](https://www.docker.com) container as described below.

+This example is based on a [blog post by Dave Teng](https://davetang.org/muse/2021/04/24/running-rstudio-server-with-docker/).
+It has been tested on macOS 12.4 Monterey and Windows 10 build 19044.

+The [Dockerfile](Dockerfile) specifies the R version (R-4.1.3) and the [package install script](install_pkgs.R) specifies which R package versions to install.
+This script was created with a [helper script](install_versions.R) (and [another one](install_package_versions.R)) run on the original system that our [project R code](many_models_with_lmer.Rmd) was developed on.
+So, this method (very nearly) reproduces the original R environment for running our project R code, to allow someone to reproduce our [results](many_models_with_lmer.md).
+Our [Rmd file](https://github.com/deohs/coders/blob/main/demos/models/many_models_with_lmer.Rmd) came from the [DEOHS Coders](https://github.com/deohs/coders) repo.

 - Install [git](https://git-scm.com/downloads) (free download) if you don't already have it
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (free download) using the default settings as prompted